Jlbrown8708/Platformer-/README.md

 Use the keys WASD to move, space bar to jump and mouse to look and active the use of mythological weapons

-## Brought to you by
+## Created

-A 3D Platformer developed using C++ in Visual Studios and Unreal Engine 4
+A 3D Platformer, developed using C++ in Visual Studios and Unreal Engine 4

 ## Screenshots